 Have you taken part in any student research opportunities at Oxy or elsewhere?

-I took part in the Summer Research Program at Oxy during the summers of 2020 and 2021.
+I took part in the Summer Research Program at Oxy for two summers.
 These opportunities provided me with amazing research experience.
-I recently was accepted to present my 2021 summer research project at the Annual Biomedical Research Conference for Minority Students.
+I recently was accepted to present my latest summer research project at the Annual Biomedical Research Conference for Minority Students.

 The liberal arts approach helped me to merge my interests in psychology with Latinx and Latin American studies.